Kinan Dak Albab

 Got Privacy?

 I built various open-source software packages for secure computation, worked on associated developer tool-chains, and studied and improved the usability of secure computation.
 My work has been deployed in the real-world to measure the wage gap in the greater Boston area privately, in collaboration with the Boston Women Workforce Council and the Greater Boston Chamber of Commerce, with recent deployments handling data from over 100 Boston companies representing billions of dollars in wages, and over 16% of the greater Boston workforce.
-My work, along with many of my collaborators, led to the formation of a secure computation startup, nthparty.
+My work, along with many of my collaborators, led to the formation of a secure computation startup, nthparty, and was cited in the White House’s National Strategy to Advance Privacy Preserving Data Sharing and Analytics, the UN Handbook on Privacy-Preserving Computation Techniques, and the European Commission's report on Technological Enablers for Privacy Preserving Data Sharing and Analysis.

 I am advised by Malte Schwarzkopf.
 Before joining Brown, I received a masters in Computer Science from Boston University in 2020, and a bachelors in Computer Science from the American University of Beirut (AUB) in 2015.
 I was a senior software engineer at InteractiveLife, and a software engineering fellow at the Software and Application Innovation Lab (SAIL).
 I was a visiting student at MIT with Professor Dina Katabi and the Emerald Innovation team.
 I interned at Google with the NetInfra team.